not indexed, quotes 1 2

 Self-pity

-> > The most beautiful attire
+> > The most beautiful attire SMILE!

 > > The most prized possession